alturiak/nio-smith/README.md

 some callbacks on the AsyncClient to tell it to call some functions when certain events are received (such as an invite to a room, or a new message in a room the bot is in).
-It also performs login and sync indefinitely.
+It also performs login and syncs indefinitely.

 ### `config.py`